jpoehls/old-zduck-web/_posts/dotnetmigrations/2008-05-08-dotnetmigrations-codeplex-here-we-come.markdown

 ---
 layout: post
 title: DotNetMigrations - Code Plex here we come!
-published: false
 categories:
   - dotnetmigrations
 ---
 I just finished posting the first public release of DotNetMigrations (source code included) to CodePlex!

-<a href="http://www.codeplex.com/dotnetmigrations">Visit the project</a>, download the code and start migrating your schemas!
+[Visit the project](http://www.codeplex.com/dotnetmigrations), download the code and start migrating your schemas!

 Let me know if you are interested in contributing to the project.